 Can Roasted Garlic be frozen?

 Answer: Absolutely YES!
 It is just fine to freeze roasted garlic and then thaw or warm for later enjoyment.
 We keep frozen roasted garlic on hand for convenience when preparing recipes like our famous Roasted Romanian Red Creamy Alfredo Sauce.
 But there's a big rule that should not be forgotten: Do Not roast once frozen garlic.
 Plump garlic cloves contain water and when water freezes it expands.
-The expansion degrades the clove's cellular integrity and does not benefit the roasting process.
+The expansion disrupts the clove's cellular structure and does not benefit the roasting process.

 What is Garlic Sorbet?